-$\underline{\text{Note}}\textsc{:}$ the functions Width, MS Proc, Phase L and Phase R affect all routings of the respective channel.
+Note: the functions Width, MS Proc, Phase L and Phase R affect all routings of the respective channel.

-Besides Stereo/Mono, Phase L und Phase R the settings of the Hardware Outputs have further options:
+Besides Stereo/Mono, Phase L und Phase R the settings of the Hardware Outputs have three more options:

 Talkback.
 Activates this channel as receiver and output of the Talkback signal.
 This way Talkback can be sent to any outputs, not only the Phones in the Control Room section.
 Another application could be to send a certain signal to specific outputs by the push of a button.